pschmidt2023s-code/scent-shack-shop/replit.md

 - **Wishlist Sharing:** Users can create shareable links to their favorites list for friends and family.
 - **Gift Options:** Checkout supports gift wrapping (€4.99), personalized messages, and scheduled gift notifications.
 - **Review Photos:** Customers can upload photos with their product reviews.
-- **Refill Program:** Register bottles for 20% discount on refills - eco-friendly and cost-saving.
 - **Subscription Service:** Recurring deliveries with 15% discount (monthly, bimonthly, or quarterly).

 ## External Dependencies